GalaletsangM/requirement-analysis/README.md

 >> > Help in identifying and organizing system requirements.
 >> > Facilitate communication among stakeholders and developement team
 > ![Use Case Diagram](https://github.com/GalaletsangM/requirement-analysis/blob/a812a2709ad3394abdd28b4b323459226d6805fe/alx-booking-uc.png)

+Acceptance Criteria
+> Importance of Acceptance Criteria
+>> Ensure all parties have a clear understanding of feature requirements.
+>> Provides a basis for testing and validation
+>> Help in maintaining quality and meeting user expectations.
+> Examples of Acceptance Criteria
+>> Allow customers to securely review thei booking, make payment, and confirm their stay before completing the reservation.